JAPANESE DIET FOR DETOX

-The japanese enjoy one of the longest life spans in the world in part because a traditional diet is comprised of fresh, unprocessed foods.
-In addition to eating healthfully, the japanese also have different attitudes toward food than the western world.
+The Japanese enjoy one of the most extended life spans in the world in part because a traditional diet is comprised of fresh, unprocessed foods.
+In addition to eating healthfully, the Japanese also have different attitudes toward food than the western world.

-So before we understand a japanese detox diet let's first take a quick look at why the japanese diet and why they have one of the longest life spans in the world:
+So before we understand a Japanese detox diet, let's first take a quick look at why the Japanese diet and why they have one of the most extended life spans in the world:

 1. Eat more fish

-Most people assume that rice is the most common staple in japanese cuisine.
-In fact, fish is featured much more prominently.
-So much so that the average japanese person consumes more than 154 pounds annually or about a half pound a day!
+Most people assume that rice is the most common staple in Japanese cuisine.
+Fish is featured much more prominently.
+So much so that the average Japanese person consumes more than 154 pounds annually or about a half pound a day!

-The japanese are so fish-mad that they collectively consume 12% of the world’s fish, but account for only 2% of the global population.
-The health benefits from eating fish isn’t news to most of us.
+The Japanese are so fish-mad that they collectively consume 12% of the world’s fish but account for only 2% of the global population.
+The health benefits of eating fish aren’t news to most of us.
 Fresh, cured, smoked, or salted, fish are loaded with vitamin a and omega-3 fatty acids that help to protect against various types of cancer.

 2. Different types of protein